 What are their backgrounds and interests?
 Do they have families and kids?
 What goals do they have, and what keeps them up at night?

 If these questions sound too detailed, it means you’re on the right path.
-You will not be able to find your perfect customers without knowing who they are.
+You will not be able to find your perfect customer without knowing who they are.

-The more detailed your buyer personas are, the more effective your marketing becomes.
+The more detailed your buyer personas are, the more effective your growth marketing becomes.